13th ESPID Research Masterclass

 - Conclusion including problems encountered, adjustment of methods and work plan for the next year.

 Following the submission of the research team’s application, each proposed speaker will get an email with a link to directly submit their abstract.
 Each junior member will need to submit an abstract via the link by using their account details.
 The application is not final until the junior member’s abstracts are submitted.
-The deadline to submit the abstracts connected to your ERMC application is: February 28, 2021.
+The deadline to submit the abstracts connected to your ERMC application is now March 13, 2021.
 Abstracts received after this date have not been accepted.

 Please note that 1-2 of junior members from each team should be ready to give an oral presentation of their research.